PunchThrough/bean-sdk-android/HACKING.md

 If that command completes without error, you can view the _Staging Repository_ that was just published by the build script on the [Nexus Dashboard](https://oss.sonatype.org/#stagingRepositories).
 Find the repository that was just published in the list and click "Close" which will automatically promote it as an official release!

-Note: Make sure you have your build environment configured properly.
-Check out the the section below "Build Environment Setup".

-## Build Environment Setup
+## Build Environment Configuration

-You need to create a configuration file: `/Users/me/.gradle/gradle.properties`.

-Once created, it should contain the following contents.
-Replace all `<..>` with the appropriate information.
-This information can be given to you by a project administrator ([Stephen Stack](http://github.com/swstack) and [Matthew Lewis](http://github.com/mplewis)).
+Create a configuration file at `~/.gradle/gradle.properties` and fill it with the following:

 ```
-systemProp.nexusUsername=<...>
-systemProp.nexusPassword=<...>
-signing.keyId=<...>
-signing.password=<...>
-signing.secretKeyRingFile=<...>
+systemProp.nexusUsername=punchthrough
+systemProp.nexusPassword=PUNCH_THROUGH_NEXUS_PASSWORD
+signing.keyId=YOUR_RSA_KEY_ID
+signing.password=YOUR_RSA_KEY_PASSPHRASE
+signing.secretKeyRingFile=/Users/YOUR_USERNAME/.gnupg/secring.gpg
 ```

+Replace the placeholder values with the appropriate information.
+This information can be given to you by a project administrator ([Stephen Stack](http://github.com/swstack) and [Matthew Lewis](http://github.com/mplewis)).

 # Javadocs